SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/sql-server-opentelemetry.md

 <img src={useBaseUrl('img/integrations/microsoft-azure/sql.png')} alt="thumbnail icon" width="50"/> <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="45"/>

-The SQL Server app is a unified logs and metrics app that helps you monitor the availability, performance, health and resource utilization of your Microsoft SQL Server database clusters.
+The SQL Server app unifies logs and metrics to help you monitor the availability, performance, health and resource utilization of your Microsoft SQL Server database clusters.
 Preconfigured dashboards provide insight into cluster status, performance, operations as well as backup and restore operations.

 This App has been tested with following SQL Server versions: